ConcordUSA/engineering-core-values/corevalues/operationallyready/operationally-ready.md

 **Change Management** documentation will vary from customer customer site.
 Sometimes this documentation is genuinely useful and well considered, sometimes this documentation is less useful for the particulars of your impelementation.
 In either case, it is something that is typically reqiured to move your code into production.
 Check with your delivery manager to ensure that the level of documentation required is within the scope of Concord's engagement, but generally this documentation is a blocker to deployment and therefore required -- it is rare that you will be able to get an exemption at a large client from this procedural documentation.
 The best course of action is to (a) ensure the documentation is within Concord's scope, and (b) understand the intended need and target audience of the document to produce a useful artifact.

+Version control history (Git logs) can be an easy way to document your changes.
+Here's a few guidelines:
+- Change commits should be granular (limiting code changes to support a logical change).
+- Message should describe the granular change being committed.
+- History should make it easy for reviewers and newcomers to follow the rationalle of changes.

 **Runbook and Playbook information** documents the correct way to operate the system.
 How do you gracefully stop the system?
 Are there any order dependencies you need to consider when you are starting the software?
 Are there operational scripts for managing the system, and where are they located?
 Runbooks and Playbooks explain the proper operation of your system, and help ensure consistency in the operational environment.

 1. Runbooks explain the proper way to start the system, stop the system, and perform any routine maintenance such as data backups or archival